Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

 Why People Feel Unworthy of Success

 When I was a kid, personal achievements used to be a lot simpler.
-It was a time of basic bliss and self-appreciation, a day my parents pinned ribbons on my school uniform when it was Honors Day – that momentous occasion in private school wherein the first half of the program was a photoshoot, and the second half was unsatisfied parents haggling with teachers about their kids’ grades.
+It was a time of basic bliss and self-appreciation, when my parents pinned ribbons on my school uniform on Honors Day – that momentous occasion in private school wherein the first half of the program was a photoshoot, and the second half was unsatisfied parents haggling with teachers about their kids’ grades.

 As you grow older, it seems like your brain has a tendency to minimize your own accomplishments.
 Having a wider perspective on things – knowing that your circumstance, timing, environment, and the people around you each had a hand in helping you attain success – you face the mental distress of feeling like you didn’t deserve any of the success, because just how much did you play any part in it?

 As a reassuring message, know that feeling like an impostor is commonplace.
 And know that even the very best feel it, too.
-It might be helpful to mull over the reasons you feel undeserving of your own success – here are six of them.
+It might be helpful to mull over the reasons why you feel undeserving of your own success.
+Here are six of them:

 1. You Rose Up the Ladder Too Fast

 You’ve probably reached a relatively high position or status at some big company right now, or you may be someone who has attained a certain level of esteem in your trade or industry.
 Additionally, you did so quite fast.
 You’ve exceeded the ranks of people who have been around longer than you have.
 As a rising star, you’re blazing your own path and redefining the rules of a traditional career trajectory.

 Either you got there on your own merits, or there are key people backing you up so that those promotions that used to take years to accomplish, you attained in just a few months.